 5 Mistakes to Avoid When Selling Covered Calls

-Don’t miss: Tips for Success Your First Year Option Trading
+Get the bonus content: Tips for Success Your First Year Option Trading

 Mistake #1: Selling at the Wrong Strike Price or Expiration

-Mistake #2: Selling Naked Instead of Covered
+Mistake #2: Selling Naked Calls Instead of Covered Calls

 When it comes to selling covered calls, the premium is the maximum profit you can receive (in our above example, $200 was the premium and highest potential payout).